-SQL statement Summary of changes with upgrade impact ALTER DATABASE The ADD STORAGE ON clause can now be issued with the ALTER DATABASE statement to enable automatic storage on existing databases.
-In previous releases, the SQL20317N error message was returned.
-This statement creates the SQLSGF.1 and SQLSGF.2 files that are required for maintaining automatic storage.
-Refer to Chapter 10, "Adopting new Version 9.7 functionality in upgraded databases," on page 105 for details on how to enable automatic storage.
-ALTER TABLE The COMPRESS clause now enables compression for data in the table and the XML storage object.
+SQL statement Summary of changes with upgrade impact ALTER TABLE The COMPRESS clause now enables compression for data in the table and the XML storage object.
 If you issue the ALTER TABLE statement with the ADD COLUMN clause to add an XML column, the compression of the XML data depends on whether data row compression is enabled for the table.
 If you issue the ALTER TABLE statement with the COMPRESS YES clause in a table with XML columns created in a pre-Version 9.7 release, only table data compression is supported.
 To convert the XML storage object to the new Version 9.7 format that supports compression on XML data, re-create the table.
-See "Converting XML storage objects to the Version 9.7 format" on page 100 for details.
+See "Converting XML storage objects to the Version 9.7 format" on page 103 for details.
 The COMPRESS and DATA CAPTURE CHANGES clauses can now be used together.
 SQL replication now supports tables with data row compression enabled as source and target tables.
 You will not receive an error if you specify both clauses with this statement.
 The ALTER TABLE statement with the ATTACH PARTITION clause now requires that columns defined with structured, XML, or LOB data type in the partitioned table and the table that you attaching have the same INLINE LENGTH value.
 If you issue this statement in a table with XML columns, maintenance is performed in all XML column path indexes as part of the statement processing.
+Starting with Version 9.7 Fix Pack 1, the ALTER TABLE statement with the DETACH PARTITION clause proceeds concurrently with certain queries.
+See "Data partition detach phases" in Partitioning and Clustering Guide for details.
 If you issue the ALTER TABLE statement with the DETACH PARTITION clause in a table with XML columns, XML column path indexes for the separate table are created as part of the statement processing.
 XML columns are now supported in partitioned tables.
 The ALTER TABLE statement with the ADD COLUMN, ATTACH PARTITION, or DETACH PARTITION clause no longer returns SQL1242N error message with reason code 2 when attaching or detaching a table with XML columns to partitioned tables, or adding XML columns to partitioned tables.
 You can now add columns with the XML type to MDC tables.
 In previous releases, the SQL1242N error message with reason code 1 was returned.
 Refer to the ALTER FUNCTION statement row for additional authorization changes that also apply to this command.